Sales figures for the Pennsylvania Lottery took a major hit — down 25% — as coronavirus shutdowns closed 30% of the state’s retail agents in March.

 The retail disruption has led to a surge in online growth, said Dworakowski.

-“Online play increased substantially during the COVID-19 pandemic and is now about 24 percent ahead of estimate for the fiscal year.”
+“Online play increased substantially during the COVID-19 pandemic and is now about 24% ahead of the estimate for the fiscal year,” she said.

 PAOnlineCasino reported in June that the iLottery had surpassed $1 billion in sales in its first two years.
 And according to Scientific Games, it’s on track to hit more than $1 billion in annual sales.